arvados/rnaseq-cwl-training/_episodes/03-running.md

 If this happens, you will need to request more RAM.

-# 4. Setting runtime RAM requirements
+# Setting runtime RAM requirements

 By default, a step is allocated 256 MB of RAM.
 From the STAR error message:

 > Check if you have enough RAM 5711762337 bytes

-We can see that STAR requires quite a bit more RAM than that.
+We can see that STAR requires quite a bit more RAM than 256 MB.
 To request more RAM, add a "requirements" section with "ResourceRequirement" to the "STAR" step: